Right to Know Law Policy - PDE

-("Agency") or ("PDE") sets forth the following policies, process and procedures,
+sets forth the following policies, process, and procedures, regarding responses

-regarding responses by the Agency to requests made pursuant to the RTKL, in
+by the Agency to requests made pursuant to the RTKL, in addition to complying

-addition to complying with the policies set forth in Management Directive
+with the policies set forth in Management Directive 205.36.

-205.36.
-In addition, to facilitate access to documents of public interest and
+addition, to facilitate access to documents of public interest and reduce the

-awards and contracts on its website at http://www.emarketplace.state.pa.us/;.
-Uploads of contracts to the Department of Treasury website,
+state contracts on the Pennsylvania Department of Treasury website,

 - A written request to